 - Provide accommodations, supervision, and personal care assistance for three or more residents, one of which also receives skilled nursing care.

-Services Available in Assisted Living Communities in Columbus
+What Services are Available in Assisted Living in Columbus?

-Every assisted living community you tour has its own list of services and amenities.
+In Columbus, every assisted living community you tour has its own list of services and amenities.
 While the type of advanced and/or luxury options vary between facilities, seniors can expect to find the same basic services in each community.
-These include help with routine tasks, such as laundry and housekeeping, and assistance with activities of daily living (ADLs), which are commonly classified into six categories:
+Here is a list of some general services available at most assisted living near you:

 Getting Ready to Move to Assisted Living in Columbus